HitaBeeDev/React-Projects/README.md

 # React-Projects
-This repository comprises a collection of my personal projects, constructed entirely with pure JavaScript.
+This repository comprises a collection of my personal projects, constructed entirely with React.js